bamason2/ttp451-module/docs/labs/Lesson_2.md

 Select option “9” to enter test the DOE design.
 The DOE design sequences are used as input variables to the target function.
 The input variable are IVC and EVC.

 It is expected that the model is going to fit poorly in the center region.
-Observed the boundary of the DOE design, the model managed to predict is pretty well.
+Observe the boundary of the DOE design: the model has good predictive performance in these regions.

 The plots shown below are the overlay of the expected response and response fit using the DOE design.
 The plot on the right is the contour plot of the differences between both surfaces.
 The differences are calculated by meshing both surface in high resolution and calculate the target BSFC output.
 The RMSE of both surfaces are relatively high, indicating high modeling error.

 ![image](figs/lab2/fig_30_bsfc_response_result.png)